jnozzi/cocoadev.com/markdown/NSTableViewBackgroundColor.md

-I was looking for examples of how to set an General/NSTableView row's background color based on a value in the row.
+I was looking for examples of how to set an NSTableView row's background color based on a value in the row.
 I didn't find anything but came up with a method I thought I'd share.
-I subclassed General/NSTableView and overrode drawBackgroundInClipRect:.
+I subclassed NSTableView and overrode drawBackgroundInClipRect:.
 It gets the background color from the delegate through a call to tableView:backgroundColorForRow:.
 To leave the background color at the default, the delegate simply returns nil.

 Here's the header (including a protocol that the delegate can conform to):

-@interface General/RowColorTableView : General/NSTableView {
+@interface RowColorTableView : NSTableView {
 	BOOL delegateRespondsToBackgroundColorForRow;
 }

 @end

-@protocol General/RowColorTableViewDelegate <General/NSObject>
+@protocol RowColorTableViewDelegate <NSObject>
-- (General/NSColor *)tableView:(General/RowColorTableView *)aTableView backgroundColorForRow:(General/NSInteger)rowIndex;
+- (NSColor *)tableView:(RowColorTableView *)aTableView backgroundColorForRow:(NSInteger)rowIndex;
 @end

 and the implementation:

-#import "General/RowColorTableView.h"
+#import "RowColorTableView.h"

-@implementation General/RowColorTableView
+@implementation RowColorTableView

 - (void)awakeFromNib {
-	delegateRespondsToBackgroundColorForRow = General/self delegate] respondsToSelector:@selector(tableView:backgroundColorForRow:)];
+	delegateRespondsToBackgroundColorForRow = self delegate] respondsToSelector:@selector(tableView:backgroundColorForRow:)];
 }

 - (void)drawBackgroundInClipRect:([[NSRect)clipRect {